 The statistics are shocking: By 2030, if the current trends continue, 30 percent of the US population will develop type 2 diabetes.
-But, before someone is diagnosed with full-blown diabetes – which takes 10 to 15 years to develop – there is an actual disease called pre-diabetes.
-By making modest changes to diet and exercise, a person can prevent the transition from pre-diabetes to diabetes and avoid a lifetime of blood sugar monitoring, medication and serious complications.
+But, before you may be diagnosed with full-blown diabetes—which takes 10 to 15 years to develop—you could be diagnosed with pre-diabetes.
+By making modest changes to diet and exercise, a person can prevent the transition from pre-diabetes to diabetes and avoid a lifetime of blood-sugar monitoring, medication and serious complications.

 Sleep Diabetes Away

 There is a strong link between lack of sleep and obesity.
 Insufficient sleep may encourage insulin resistance.
 Adults should aim for seven to nine hours of sleep to reap optimal health benefits.
 Get on a schedule, one where you go to sleep and wake at the same time every day, even on weekends.
 This natural pattern may also aid in more restful sleep.

 Move Your Feet